Tips for Attracting Honey Bee Swarms to a Swarm Trap

 Scout Bees Are the Realtors of The Bee Swarm World

 Scout bees are given the task of searching out a new home for the swarm.
+We want them to really like the condition and placement of our bee swarm traps.
 If your goal is attracting honey bee swarms, your target is to attract the scout bees first.
 Weeks before the old colony swarms, the scouts begin to investigate possible new homes.

 My Solution to Attracting Honey Bee Swarms